Sm00thix/IKPLS/paper/paper.md

 1. both variants of IKPLS for CPUs;
 2. both variants of IKPLS for GPUs, both of which are end-to-end differentiable, allowing integration with deep learning models;
-3. IKPLS combined with a cross-validation algorithm that yields a substantial speedup compared to the regular cross-validation algorithm.
+3. IKPLS combined with a cross-validation algorithm that yields a substantial speedup compared to the classical cross-validation algorithm.

 # Statement of need